Erotic sexual denial: As a form of control

-Erotic sexual denial is sometimes used by a dominant to increase their control over a submissive.
-Because the submissive is kept in a state of sexual need and vulnerability, they are more likely to take a compliant stance with the dominant; failure to comply can result in additional teasing or an extended period of denial, among other punishments.
+Erotic sexual denial is sometimes used by a dominant as a form of control over a submissive.
+Because the submissive is kept in a state of higher arousal and vulnerability, they may be more likely to take a compliant stance with the dominant.
+Failure to comply may result in additional teasing or an extended period of denial, among other punishments.

 Orgasm denial practices can allow the dominant to exercise control over many aspects of the submissive's life.
 As such, they are often (though not always) practiced as an extension or enhancement of a broader BDSM relationship, or as a means of establishing one.
-They can allow the dominant to experience enjoyable and sometimes intensely craved feelings of sexual control and erotic power, and the submissive can enjoy intense feelings of sexual objectification and submission to the dominant.
+They can allow the dominant to experience enjoyable and sometimes intensely craved feelings of sexual control and erotic power, and the submissive can enjoy intense feelings of sexual submission to the dominant.

 Orgasm denial can also be used to increase a submissive's tolerance for physical stimulation, as training in holding back an orgasm, or to allow the submissive to orgasm on command; as a way to maintain a heightened state of sexual arousal in the submissive, or as a means of erotic humiliation desired by either the submissive or the dominant.

-Erotic humiliation can also help enforce the dominant's position in the relationship.
+Erotic humiliation can also help enforce the dominants' position in the relationship.
 Orgasm denial is often accompanied by other forms of erotic humiliation such as forcing the submissive to do chores, crossdress, or consume bodily fluids.
 These can be used as punishments, as conditions for release, or simply at the discretion of the dominant.